 Grantees that fail to respond to repeated requests to return signed agreements or contracts or fail to respond to repeated requests for required information will be given a 30-day notice prior to revocation of the grant award, in whole or in part, or cancellation of the grant agreement.
-Grantees that breach the terms of the grant agreement will be given proposed remedies to ensure successful completion of the project.
+Grantees that breach the terms

 These remedies may include revocation of portions of the grant award.